Altamont School: Campus

 Altamont's main campus is located on 28 acre on the crest of Red Mountain just south of downtown Birmingham.
 The main school building houses forty classrooms, two science wings, a fine arts center, a student center, an art gallery and sculpture garden, a computer lab, a 20,000-volume library, and special studios for chorus, art, photography, and orchestra.
 An audio-visual recording studio was recently added to the fine arts suite.
 The athletic facilities include two gymnasiums with two basketball courts, three volleyball courts and a weight room.
 The main campus offers six tennis courts, a soccer field and a track.
 A second campus provides another gymnasium as well as soccer, baseball, and softball fields.

 Students, faculty, and administration

 Approximately 80% of Altamont graduates matriculate to out-of-state colleges and universities.
-A total of 14% of the students in the Class of 2008 were named National Merit semifinalists, the highest percentage of a school in the state.
-The faculty consists of 54 teachers, of whom nearly three quarters hold master's degrees or higher.
-Altamont is governed by a Board of Trustees.
+A total of 14% of the students in the Class of 2008 were named National Merit semi-finalists, the highest percentage of a school in the state.
+The faculty consists of 54 teachers, of whom nearly three-quarters hold master's degrees or higher.
+Altamont is governed by a board of trustees.
 The school is accredited by the Southern Association of Colleges and Schools.